holochain/holochain/crates/hdk/README.md

 1. The DSL is ergonomic and composable, so optional if you want more control
 2. It is compatible with the cell-driven version of holochain
-3. Differentiates between the holochain API/interface and "sugar" macros
+3. Differentiates between the holochain API/interface and "sugar" syntax

 Old kits: